FIFTY2Technology/ansible-role-restic_remote/README.md

 | `restic_remote_no_log` | true | Do not show sensible content when printed by `ansible-playbook` runs.
 Set to `false` for debugging e.g. repository file templating. |

 # Dependencies
-The `restic_client` role should be run on targets beforehand, and the `restic_server` role for the restic rest-server(s) must be deployed already.
+The `restic_client` role must be run on targets beforehand, and the `restic_server` role for the restic rest-server must be deployed already.

 # Example Playbook
 ```